Evangelion: 3.0+1.0 Thrice Upon a Time currently dominates Weapons 79–21

 The Verdict Genre Clash

-Anno's closing Rebuild film carries twenty-six years of accumulated mythology — the Instrumentality sequence, the deconstruction of animation itself, Shinji choosing to exist in an imperfect world rather than retreat into a perfect fantasy — and that accumulated weight is an advantage no standalone can replicate.
+Anno's closing Rebuild film carries twenty-six years of accumulated mythology — the Instrumentality sequence, the deconstruction of animation itself, Shinji's relationship with Gendo carrying the weight of every prior entry's unresolved tension — and that accumulated weight is an advantage no standalone can replicate.
 Cregger's Weapons extends the spatial-horror instincts he built in Barbarian, the architecture-as-threat principle applied with growing confidence.
 Both directors are working from established foundations.
 The gap says the foundation built across a quarter-century outperforms the one built across a single predecessor.
 Anno's mythology outweighs Cregger's architecture.

 The Numbers